Donald-K-Lee/Ardio/README.md

 This web app is currently still in progress, and has several bugs.

 Known errors
-- At this moment, this web app only works for CTV, if you enter in a link from a source other then CTV, it may or may not work.
-It may also cause an error.
+-

 Future Implementations:
+- The ability to change the language of the article
 - Expand to other news outlets such as) Global News, CNN, etc.
-- The ability to change the language of the article
+- Make the voice less robotic and more human like!
 - Faster conversion times!

 # installation